matthiasprobst/h5RDMtoolbox/docs/glossary/index.rst

     long_name
         A human-readable string.
 Attribute of a dataset.
 Must be given if **standard_name** is not set.

-    Standardized name table
+    Standard Name table
-        A XML document, with tablular content, which contains the standard name and (at least) a description and a canonical unit for a it.
-The respective python class `StandardizedNameTable` is linked to an HDF5 file and can performe consistensy checks (checks syntax, name and unit).
+        Tablular content, which contains the standard name and (at least) a description and a canonical unit for a it.
+The respective python class `StandardNameTable` is linked to an HDF5 file and can performe consistensy checks (checks syntax, name and unit).
+A table as a file may be a XML document or a YAML file.

     standard_name
         A string respecting more or less strict rules defined by a community and defined in a name table.